Verdagon/Vale/docs/virtuals/Impls.md

 implementing.
 This is a little awkward because it's the opposite of how the name is normally the subcitizen and here it's the interface, but that should be fine.

+// Every impl has two names: a "sub name" which describes it in relation to its subclass,
+// and a "super name" which describes it in relation to its superinterface.
+// To find all impls for a struct, we look it up by the sub name.
+// To find all impls implementing an interface, we look it up by the super name.
+// Note that any impl must be in the same environment as the struct or the interface...
+// the struct might not be able to see it, but the interface can.
+This means:
+// - We can't know all a struct's superinterfaces by just looking in its env.
+// - To know if a struct implements an interface, we need to look in both the struct env
+//   and interface env.
+Or, just look up the ImplTemplateDeclareNameT. case class ImplTemplateSubNameT(subCitizenTemplateName: FullNameT[ICitizenTemplateNameT]) extends IImplTemplateNameT case class ImplTemplateSuperNameT(superInterfaceTemplateName: FullNameT[IInterfaceTemplateNameT]) extends IImplTemplateNameT